RobotExMachina/Machina.NET/docs/Reference.md

 _void Motion(string type)_

 Gets or sets the current type of motion to be applied to future translation actions.
-This can be __"linear"__ (default) for straight line movements in euclidean space, or __"joint"__ for linear transitions between joint angles (linear movement in robot configuration space).
+This can be __"linear"__ (default) for straight line movements in Euclidean space, or __"joint"__ for linear transitions between joint angles (linear movement in robot configuration space).

 ```csharp
 // Change to "joint" movement